formulaslug/fs-4-firmware/libraries/SensorFilters/README.md

 ### SmoothToAnalogIn

+Smooths an analog signal like a first-pass RC filter.

 #### Implementation
 The SmoothToAnalogIn class implements an Exponential Weighted Moving Average filter to smooth out erratic analog inputs by applying a kind of digital low pass filter.

 The EWMA filter works according to the following formula:
 <br />
 <br />